Movietone Act:

 Based on the 1904 song by George Evans, with lyrics by Ren Shields.
 The animation surrounds Kitty—a cat—receiving her new piano.

-Murray introduces the bouncing ball, with live action footage of an airplane view over a city: "About twenty-seven years ago, there were [sic] a lot of kidding about airships.
+About twenty-seven years ago there was a lot of kidding about airships.
 There was even a comedy song about them.
-Today, with planes hopping around as thick as flies, we can appreciate the old song more than ever.
+Today with planes hopping around as thick as flies, we can appreciate the old song more than ever.
 Let's try it again.
-Follow the bouncing ball, and sing as loud as you can.
+Follow the bouncing ball and sing as loud as you can.
 Now, all together."

 Screen Songs: